Charlotte Raven

-Charlotte Raven (4 September 1969 – 21 January 2025) was a British author and journalist.
+Charlotte Raven (4 September 1969 – 22 January 2025) was a British author and journalist.
 She was named one of the BBC's 100 Women in 2013.
+She was awarded the Christopher Bland Prize in 2021 for the book she wrote, with her doctor, about her diagnosis of Huntington's Disease.

 Early life and career

 Born in Streatham, South London on 4 September 1969, Raven studied English at the University of Manchester.
 As a Labour Club activist there in the late 1980s and early 1990s, she was part of a successful campaign to oust then student union communications officer Derek Draper, though she subsequently had a four-year relationship with him.
 She was University of Manchester Students' Union Women's Officer from 1990 until 1991 and presided over an election in which future Labour MP Liam Byrne failed to be elected as the Union's Welfare Officer.
 She later studied at the University of Sussex.

 Raven was a contributor to the Modern Review, and the editor of the relaunched version in 1997.
 There she met Julie Burchill, with whom she had an affair in 1995: the two are pictured in the National Portrait Gallery.
 Her columns appeared frequently in The Guardian and New Statesman.

 In 2001, Raven was accused of regional racism after launching an attack on Denise Fergus, the mother of child murder victim James Bulger, and the people of Liverpool in general, in a Guardian article on the James Bulger case.
 The article generated a high level of complaints.
 In response, Guardian readers' editor Ian Mayes concluded that the article should not have been published.

 In April 2013, it was announced that the feminist magazine Spare Rib would relaunch with Raven as the editor.
 It was subsequently announced that while a magazine and website were to be launched, it would have a different name.